section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 - Have [Python programming](/engineering-education/python-projects-for-beginners/) skills.
 - Have [Javascript programming](https://www.w3schools.com/js/) skills.
 - Have [Visual Studio Code](https://code.visualstudio.com/) installed.
-### Aim
+### Aim of this tutorial
-The purpose of this tutorial is to walk readers through how to:
+The purpose of this tutorial is to guide the reader through how to:

 1. Install Brython in our local environment.
-We can achieve this using a host of methods, they are:
+We can achieve this using the following host methods:
 - PyPI.
 To use this method, make sure you have installed Python3.
 - Content Delivery Network (CDN).
 - Node Package Manager (npm).
 - GitHub.

-> NOTE: We will focus on the second and third methods in our project.
+> NOTE: We will focus on the Content Delivery Network (CDN) and Node Package Manager (npm) in our project.
 2. Create a pie chart using Highchart and Brython.
 3. Create a scatterplot using Highchart and Brython.
 ### Getting started

 #### Installing Brython to our local environment